-You have to admit this is an exciting way to get to travel.
-With Trusted House Sitters, for example, you can house sit all over the world – Mexico, Australia, Hawaii, Thailand – and live in comfort.
-Maybe travelling abroad isn’t on your bucket list but what about getting to know your own country better?
+You have to admit that this is an exciting way to travel.
+With Trusted House Sitters, for example, you can house sit all over the world—Mexico, Australia, Hawaii, and Thailand—and live in comfort.
+Maybe travelling abroad isn’t on your bucket list, but what about getting to know your own country better?
 House sitting provides the perfect opportunity.

 Top Benefits of Being a House Sitter

 There are many reasons to house sit but one of the biggest is to save money.
 Perhaps you’re waiting for your house to be built or finalizing a home purchase; maybe you feel the need to get away from stress; maybe you want to travel to other countries; free accommodations, utilities, and wifi (in most cases) in exchange for looking after someone’s home (and pets) can save you a ton of money.